AZ19999/MappingtheBERy/_pages/Reflection.md

 The last thing would be to integrate the map with this website better.
 Currently, it seems to be in whatever the last state I saved the map in.
 I would love for it to be more interactive for the user as they currently cannot change what layers are visible or see how the original maps are laid on top of the GPS one.
 Whether that's something possible with ArcGIS or another software, it is on my to-do list.

 In the end, I am glad that I got the chance to do this project.
 I don't want this to be the last of it.
 These last two years of being a commuter student has really made me consider more deeply the type of public transportation available to people in cities.
-It was really awesome to get the chance to
+It was really awesome to get the chance to work on this and I will continue to improve it in the future.